mongodb/chatbot/packages/ingest-mongodb-public/README.md

 This is the standard ingest config for public MongoDB documentation.

-It also serves as an example of implementing a configuration/plugin for ingest.
+It also serves as an example of implementing a configuration/plugin for the `mongodb-rag-ingest` CLI.

 ## Building the Config